 “I witnessed with my own eyes, young children, they were slaughtered,” he said.

-“They didn’t do anything,” she said.
+“They didn’t do anything,” Kiden said, as she held her baby, who now has no father.
 “They just passed.”

 When U.N. officials visited Yei in September 2016, they were horrified by stories of women gang-raped and a baby hacked with a machete.

 “If the security situation is not rapidly stabilized, the protection crisis in Yei will swiftly become a multi-faceted humanitarian crisis,” said a U.N. report from Sept.
 15 obtained by AP to the top U.N. leader in South Sudan at the time, Ellen Loj.